CodingLife1024/blog-content/hyperloglog.md

 - Hashing ensures uniform randomness.
 - Register updates are constant time.
-- Using leading zeros captures the “rarity” of hash prefixes.
+- Using leading zeros captures the "rarity" of hash prefixes.
 - The probabilistic nature avoids storing actual data.
 - Mergeability makes it perfect for distributed and streaming systems (e.g., MapReduce, Spark, Flink).